Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "That’s none of your damn business, and don’t change the subject."

 Kevin shrugged.
 "That was fifteen years ago." he pointed out.
-“That’s a long time.
+"That’s a long time.
 People change.
-I learned stuff about how the world works.”
+I learned stuff about how the world works."

 "And how *does* the world work according to Kevin Jenkins?" she asked, rinsing her hands off again.
 They were almost perfectly clean now, so she shook the water off them and wiped them dry on her backside.

 Kevin rolled his jaw thoughtfully.
 "Way I see it, if you’ve found somebody who isn’t trying to manipulate or use you, you’ve found true love." he said.
-“And, uh, no disrespect, but I don’t love you.”
+"And, uh, no disrespect, but I don’t love you."

 She gave him a flatly skeptical stare.
 "A guy like you believes in true love?"

 "Nope."
 Kevin stood up.
-“Do you?”
+"Do you?"

 "By your definition?"
 She looked thoughtfully in the direction of the woods for a moment, and then nodded with a half-smile.
-“Absolutely.
+"Absolutely.
 Look, make yourself comfortable indoors.
 We’ve got a big TV and satellite.
 Hell, we’ve got an old Sega if you want, whatever.
 I’m gonna be gone a few hours, and so’s Julian.

 "Sure?"